Kin, Okinawa: Geography

 Kin is located at the middle of Okinawa Island, and is roughly triangular in shape.
 The town is roughly 13 km long from east to west.
 From north to south the town ranges between 2 km to 8 km at its widest point, measured from Būtodake in Camp Hansen to the tip of Cape Kin.

+Administrative divisions

+Kin is divided into five wards.